purplecones/quickname/README.md

 Don't waste time thinking about the perfect name for your project.
 Use `quickname` and start coding!

-This small cli tool quickly creates your project folder with a randomenly generated name.
+This small cli tool quickly creates your project folder with a randomly generated name.

 ## Usage
 ```